Motor racing-Toyota win Le Mans 24 Hours for fourth year in a row | Sports-Games

 Motor racing-Toyota win Le Mans 24 Hours for fourth year in a row

-Toyota won the 24 Hours of Le Mans endurance race for the fourth year in a row and with a one-two finish on Sunday as the number seven crew finally broke their jinx in style at the Sarthe circuit.
+Toyota won the 24 Hours of Le Mans endurance race for the fourth year in a row and with a one-two formation finish on Sunday as the number seven crew's jinx ended in style at the Sarthe circuit.
 Japan's Kamui Kobayashi took the chequered flag, with team mates Mike Conway of Britain and Argentine Jose Maria Lopez watching on.

-Toyota won the 24 Hours of Le Mans endurance race for the fourth year in a row and with a one-two finish on Sunday as the number seven crew finally broke their jinx in style at the Sarthe circuit.
+Toyota won the 24 Hours of Le Mans endurance race for the fourth year in a row and with a one-two formation finish on Sunday as the number seven crew's jinx ended in style at the Sarthe circuit.

 Japan's Kamui Kobayashi took the chequered flag, with team mates Mike Conway of Britain and Argentine Jose Maria Lopez watching on.
-"Now, finally," gasped the former F1 driver as he crossed the line.
+"Now, finally," gasped the former F1 driver as he crossed the line with the car having led the race through rain and shine.

-The Japanese manufacturer's number eight car -- with Swiss Sebastien Buemi, Japan's Kazuki Nakajima and New Zealander Brendon Hartley -- had won the last three Le Mans but had to settle for the runner-up position two laps behind on Sunday.
+The Japanese manufacturer's number eight car -- with Swiss Sebastien Buemi, Japan's Kazuki Nakajima and New Zealander Brendon Hartley -- had won the last three Le Mans but had to settle for the runner-up position two laps behind.
 The Alpine A480-Gibson driven by Brazilian Andre Negrao and French pair Nicolas Lapierre and Matthieu Vaxiviere completed the podium.

 Kobayashi had qualified fastest in four of the last five Le Mans but until Sunday he and his team mates, the reigning world endurance champions, had yet to win the greatest race on the sportscar calendar.
 Last year the crew lost half an hour in the garage with a turbo problem, that could have proved terminal, just after the halfway mark and finished third.